Table Of Content

 However, this account is not available for anyone.
 You need to have held a personal American Express credit card for at least three months to be eligible for the account.

 The Amex Rewards checking account has no monthly fees and it is supplied with a debit card.
 However, that makes this account stand out is that you can earn Amex rewards when you make eligible purchases with your debit card.
 You can earn one reward point for every $2 and there is no rewards cap.

 - Potential to Earn Rewards Points: If you’re an existing Amex customer, you are likely to be familiar with Amex rewards points.
 However, you can combine the rewards points you earn with your Amex checking account with your credit card points and then redeem them for travel, gift cards or other rewards.

-- Earn Interest on Your Balance: The Amex checking account is also an interest bearing account.
+- Earn Interest on Your Balance: The Amex checking account is one of the top interest bearing accounts.
 In addition to earning rewards, you can earn a decent APY on the balance in your account.
 This is quite an unusual feature, as many checking accounts have an either/or approach to rewards or interest.

-- No Minimums: There are no minimum deposit requirements to open your Amex checking account or qualify to receive interest on your balance.
+- No Minimums: No minimum deposit requirements exist to open your Amex checking account or qualify to receive interest on your balance.

 - No Monthly Fees: The account also has no monthly maintenance fees to worry about.
 While it is often possible to have monthly fees waived, you often have to meet at least one requirement from a list of waiver criteria, which can be a pain.
 With this account, you can forget all about it.